dargow/espcreative/README.md

 Update and clean mods so we can fix the server.

 Current mods:
-1. areas - Updated to new version
+1. areas - Removed - use official repo
 2. army - Fixed. removed non-creative itemsDD (gun, bullet, etc...)
 3. beverage - Updated to new version.
 4. birthstones - Fixed. removed non-creative items